sboesebeck/morphium/MorphiumDoku.md

 Marks POJOs for object mapping, but don't need to have an ID set.
 These objects will be marshalled and un-marshalled, but only as part of another object (Subdocument).
 This has to be set at class level.

 You can switch off camel case conversion for this type and determine, whether data might be used polymorph.
+### AsyncWrites
+ensures, that all write accesses to this entity are asynchronous.
+### NoCache
+switches OFF caching for this entity.
+This is useful if some superclass might have caches enabled and we need to disable it here.

 ### Capped
 Valid at: Class level